 - Vaccines must be administered correctly, or they may not work.
 Most are given by injection, but some are not, and they must be injected in the correct way.
-If they are given wrongly, they can have serious side-effects.
+If they are given wrongly, they can have serious side effects.

 - Vaccines must be stored correctly in order to work.
 Your veterinary clinic has facilities to store and monitor the vaccine vials, making sure that they are effective when they are given to your dog.

 - Vaccines should not be given more often than needed.
-Your veterinarian can advise you which vaccinations your dog needs, and the right time to do them.
+Your veterinarian can advise you on which vaccinations your dog needs, and the right time to do them.
 They will also keep a record of your pet’s vaccinations to make sure they do not receive more vaccines than they need.